Circe Book Club Questions & Discussion Guide

 If you want to keep going with Miller, you could also do The Song of Achilles— and we have a reading guide for Achilles as well as a list of books to read if you loved The Song of Achilles.

 If you liked the speculative history angle, then try Sue Monk Kidd’s The Book of Longings, which offers a take on Jesus’ marriage to Ana.
 Or try The Marriage Portrait (Maggie O’Farrell), which is an alternative retelling of Lucrezia in Renaissance Italy.
+For more magic and misogyny, check out our guide for The Familiar (Leagh Bardugo).

 The Penelopiad book cover